mverboom/build/BUILD.md

 Build, runs the build version of the specified recipe(s).

 `-p`
-Package, runs the package secition of the specified recipe(s).
+Package, runs the package section of the specified recipe(s).

 `-r`
-To repository, creates packages and copies to repository for specfified recipe(s).
+To repository, creates packages and copies to repository for specified recipe(s).

 **Operation modifiers:**